Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 The Mediterranean dwarf palm has few trunks and is small enough to suit many gardens in Florida

-Also called the Mediterranean fan palm, the European palm is a shrub-like palm tree growing between 10 and 20 ft.
-(3 – 6 m) tall.
-The stumpy, short palm has a thick, spiny trunk, fan-shaped silvery-green stiff, pointed leaves growing up to 5 ft.
-(1.5 m) long.
+Also known as the Mediterranean fan palm, the European palm is a small multi-stemmed palm tree that typically reaches a height of 10 to 20 ft.
+(3 – 6 m).
+This compact palm features thick, spiny trunks and fan-shaped silvery-green stiff leaves that can grow up to 5 ft.
+(1.5 m) in length.
+During spring, it produces clusters of fragrant, small yellow flowers, followed by green fruits that turn brown when ripe.

-Florida palm tree identification: The growth traits of the European fan palm are blue-green, or silver rounded fan-shaped fronds, clumping thick stems covered in jaggy spines, and sharp needle-like spines on the petioles.
+Florida palm tree identification: The European fan palm can be identified by its blue-green or silvery green rounded fan-shaped fronds, clumping thick stems adorned with jagged spines, and sharp needle-like spines on the petioles.

 Pygmy Date Palm